joycelemos73/pucpr-login-react/README.md

 docker build -t pucpr-login .

 # Run the container
-docker run -p 80:80 pucpr-login
+docker run -p 3000:3000 pucpr-login
 ```

-The application will be available at http://localhost:80
+The application will be available at http://localhost:3000

+> **Note**: The application runs in development mode with hot reloading enabled.

 ### Using Docker Compose